On a Broken Formal Symmetry between Kinetic and Gravitational Energy: Introduction

 \section{Introduction}

-Historically, the discovery of symmetries has played an important role in the progress of our fundamental understanding of nature \cite{Zee07}.
-This paper will demonstrate that there exists in Newtonian theory in a spherical gravitational field a formal symmetry between the kinetic (KE) and gravitational potential energy (GPE) of a test mass.
-Put differently, there exists a way of expressing GPE such that the \emph{form of the mathematical expression} remains invariant under an interchange of KE and GPE.
-When extended to relativity by a suitable assumption, it leads to a framework that bridges the general relativistic and Newtonian conceptions of gravitational energy, even though the symmetry is broken except in the infinitesimal limit.
-Recognizing this symmetry at infinitesimal scales makes it possible to write a relativistic equation of an individual graviton, the properties of which under under one interpretation may be unexpected.
+Historically, the discovery of symmetries has played an important role in the progress of our fundamental understanding of nature \cite{Zee07}, but generally these symmetries, and their breaking, are intrinsic aspects of the structure of particular theories \cite{And72}, and so one could call them \emph{structural symmetries}.
+In contrast, this paper will demonstrate that one can construct in Newtonian theory in a spherical gravitational field a \emph{formal symmetry} between the kinetic (KE) and gravitational potential energy (GPE) of a test mass.
+Put differently, one can construct a way of expressing GPE such that the \emph{form of the mathematical expression} remains invariant under an interchange of KE and GPE, though structurally they are still completely different concepts.
+When extended to relativity by a suitable axiom, the formal symmetry leads to a framework that links the general relativistic and Newtonian conceptions of gravitational energy in a novel way, even though the symmetry is broken except in the infinitesimal limit.
+Recognizing this symmetry at infinitesimal scales makes it possible to write the gravitational energy-momentum relation which presumably pertains to the graviton, the properties of which under one interpretation may be unexpected.